xakepnz/enterpriseattack/docs/README.md

 These are the default values when initializing the attack class:
 * `enterprise_json` - The full file-path to the local json.
-* `url` - The URL that hosts the json, defaults to the official Mitre Github.
+* `url` - The URL that hosts the json, defaults to the official MITRE ATT&CK® Github.
 * `include_deprecated` - Include old objects that mitre have removed from later versions.
 * `update` - Force a download of the url, and rewrite the enterprise_json file.